juiian7/ApateJS/README.md

 # ApateJS
-A simple 2D retro game engine with runs directly in your browser.
+A simple 2D retro game engine which runs directly in your browser.

 ## Usage